Pranathi30/Text-Classification/README.md

 # Text-Classification-
-Natural Language Processing competition by Analytics Vidya I did this problem on Google Colab
+Natural Language Processing competition by Analytics Vidya using Google Colaboratory

 Steps followed to solve this problem
 1) Lot of data pre-processing is done